prebid/prebid.github.io/adops/setting-up-prebid-multiformat-in-dfp.md

 <div class="bs-docs-section" markdown="1">

-# Setting up Prebid Multi-Format in DFP
+# Setting up Prebid Multiformat in DFP
 {: .no_toc}

-This page shows how to set up your ad server so that you can serve multi-format ads.
+This page shows how to set up your ad server so that you can serve multiformat ads.

-Multi-format ads allow you to declare multiple media types on a single ad unit.
+Multiformat ads allow you to declare multiple media types on a single ad unit.
 For example, you can set up one ad on the page that could show a banner, native, or video ad, depending on which had the highest bid.

 {: .alert.alert-info :}
-For instructions, on how to set up multi-format ads from the engineering side, see [Show Multi-Format Ads with Prebid.js]({{site.baseurl}}/dev-docs/show-multiformat-ads.html).
+For instructions, on how to set up multiformat ads from the engineering side, see [Show Multiformat Ads with Prebid.js]({{site.baseurl}}/dev-docs/show-multiformat-ads.html).

 * TOC
 {: toc }